pena-rodrigo/pena-rodrigo.github.io/_members/james.md

 ---
-name: James Less
+name: James Lee
 image: images/james.jpg
 role: student
 aliases:
-  - Sanaullah, A
+  - Lee, J
 ---

 Hello!
 My name is James Lee, and I am currently a freshman at the Wilkes Honors College at Florida Atlantic University, majoring in Biological and Physical Sciences within the pre-medical BS/MD program.
 My academic journey is fueled by a profound interest in the life sciences and a commitment to advancing medical knowledge through rigorous research.